Tokazama/StaticRanges.jl/docs/src/abstractaxis.md

 # AbstractAxis

-Currently this functionality is exerimental.
+Currently this functionality is experimental.
 If the `AbstractAxis` interface proves useful it will likely be moved to a different package.

 ## Indexing